hantsy/jakartaee11-sandbox/docs/jpa.md

 });
 ```

-There is no need to manage the `Connection` lifecycle yourself, but be careful not to close it inside the execution block.
+There is no need to manage the `Connection` lifecycle yourself, and be careful not to close it inside the execution block.